peterhil/serpent/README.md

 Serpent is an exploration into DNA and RNA sequences, nucleotide bases, codons, amino acids and genome data.

+My motivation to start this project was that I have wanted to explore DNA data in order to to learn and maybe invent some compression algorithms for DNA data for about two decades.

 ## Tools provided